chfanghr/calculator/cmd/calc/README.md

 A simple, fast, and intuitive command-line calculator written in cpp.

+## Requirements
+* Of course, `make`, `cmake`, cpp17 compiler,etc...
+* The GNU's `libreadline`
+    * If you're using osx - Then you need to do nothing.
+Just build it and enjoy!
+    * If you're using ubuntu(or other debian based system) - If you're facing compilation issue, try to run this command in your terminal: `sudo apt install -y libreadline-dev` then have another shot.
+     * If you are on Windows ....
+Oh, Sorry.
+You have to find yourself a solution cause the developer have no machine running Windows :D.

 ## Usage
 You can use calc in two ways: shell mode and command.

 ### Shell mode
 This is probably the mode you'll want to use.
-It's like the python shell or irb.
+It's like the python shell or irb. **THIS MODE COMES WITH AUTO -COMPLETION**
 ```
 > 1+1
 2